 I MARVEL AT WHAT I SEE!

-There is a reason why God put such an enormously high value on life (Ex.20:13).
+There is a reason why God put such an enormously high value on life (Exodus 20:13).
 It took me some time to realize that it is not all about me, but about the roll I play in the recreation process.
 If I, fail in my roll, then I am depriving my offspring of reproducing?
 I am a tool in God’s continuing creation and renewal.
 It is essential to keep life and the system in operation.
 I am 81 and physically no longer needed to produce seed, but I am definitely needed to renew our minds with regard to our accountability to keep God’s creation alive.
 If we cease to reproduce, so does God’s creation.
 It is as simple as the ABC.
 Man should not be the one to decide who reproduces and who does not.
 It is God’s task to select the mutation of species and not ours.
-And in the process, we ought to preserve what God has entrusted us with (Gen.1:26).
+And in the process, we ought to preserve what God has entrusted us with (Genesis 1:26).
 When will we ever learn to value who we are and not what we want?

 Our problem is within our mind.
-It is unwilling to accept that we are the reason God is still interested in us.
-It is not about the world, but about us (Jn.3:16).
-We, His image, have not yet fulfilled all His expectations.
-And that cannot happen until each one of us also experiences a rebirth (Jn.3:3-8).
+Our minds are unwilling to accept that we are the reason God is still interested in us.
+It is not about the world, but about us (John 3:16).
+We, “God’s Image,” have not yet fulfilled all God’s expectations.
+And that cannot happen until each one of us also experiences a rebirth (John 3:3-8).
 We cannot please God or even ourselves, nor can we improve our condition, without first realizing that we too can become new beings that can make the world a better place to live in.
-I know that we can be transformed (Ro.12:2).
+I know that we can be transformed (Romans 2:2).
 I have experienced that new birth, not just in faith, but also in real living.
 I was physically disabled and could no longer farm.
 I had to look inward and discovered that God had placed in me the potential to be even more productive than I was before.
-Next Sunday is Pentecost, the birth of our Christian faith.
-It reminds me of spring, when God’s breeze can renew us and we can blossom again (Jn.3:8).
+Next Sunday is Pentecost, the “Birth of our Christian faith.”
+It reminds me of spring, when God’s breeze can renew us and we can blossom again (John 3:8).
 Like the seasons, life goes through cycles, at least mine does.
 We must let spring come into our life!
 What better time is there than on Pentecost?